 Technically speaking, if you want to appear like you don’t exist online at all, don’t use the internet.
 Not all data collection is bad and creepy.

 When you buy products and services online, some form of data has to be stored to make the purchase possible.
 Also, if you’re having problems with a service, customer support has to know how to identify you to help you.
 It doesn’t mean that they know your full name and location, though.
-Read about Surfshark’s no-logs policy, what non-sensitive information is collected, and why.
+Read about Surfshark’s no-logs policy to learn what non-sensitive information is collected and why.

 Myth 4: A VPN slows down your internet connection

 However, VPN users mostly run into this problem when they’re connected to servers located on the other side of the world.
 The closer the servers, the better the connection.
 Unless you have a specific reason to connect to a far away server, I recommend always choosing nearby cities or neighboring countries.

 A VPN can even improve your connection speed.
 How?
 Internet users in the US and other countries often experience ISP throttling while watching Youtube, streaming Netflix, and doing anything online that requires high bandwidth.

 ISPs are doing this to save their network resources.
 However, it is not fair as users have already paid for the internet and its speed.
 That’s where a VPN makes your internet connection faster by masking your activities from your ISP.